 Thomas Charles Marshall lives in Westmeath.
-He studied organ with Shane Brennan at the Schola Cantorum St Finian’s College, Mullingar; Peter Hurford at Emmanuel College, Cambridge and with David Adams at the Royal Irish Academy of Music.
+He studied organ with Shane Brennan at the Schola Cantorum St Finian’s College, Mullingar; Peter Hurford at Emmanuel College, Cambridge, Sanae Yamada in Takasaki, Japan and with David Adams at the Royal Irish Academy of Music.
 He is the Director of Music and Organist at St Ann’s Church, Dawson St. Dublin as well as the Dublin Male Voice Choir and the Kildare Cathedral Singers.
-He lived in Japan for 14 years and is a recognised exponent of the Japanese traditional instrument called the Satsuma biwa, a four string lute.
+He lived in Japan for 14 years and is regarded as an exponent of the Japanese traditional instrument called the Satsuma biwa, a four string lute.

 Bogdan Sofei is the leader, violinist/founding member of ConTempo Quartet, a celebrated String Quartet that has become RTE's Quartet in Residence (Ireland's National Television and Radio Broadcaster) in 2014 and is Galway's Ensemble in Residence since 2003.

 Bogdan is the concertmaster of Luminosa orchestra, Galway’s first professional permanent orchestra, founded in 2018.
 Bogdan is an acting Artistic Director for Galway Music Residency since 2003.